antiprism/libu8g2arm/README.md

 include `libu8g2arm/u8g2_fonts_noncommercial.h` and link to `libu8g2fonts_noncommercial` (additional licence: COPYING_noncommercial).

+An extra font, `u8g2_font_unifont_world`, is included with the copyleft fonts and includes unifont glyphs for many of the world's languages.

 ### Notes

 The software I2C and SPI drivers may be unacceptably slow.
 I recommend